-Lawrence is active in the performance of contemporary works.
-At the Tanglewood Music Festival, he sang a featured role in the American Stage Premiere of Elliott Carter’s opera WHAT NEXT?, conducted by James Levine.
-He made his company debut in Oliver Knussen’s WHERE THE WILD THINGS ARE at New York City Opera.
-Other recent projects have included Arvo Pärt’s Passio with the Boston Modern Orchestra Project, the American Premiere of Nico Muhly’s My Days, performed at St. Thomas Church Fifth Avenue with viol consort Fretwork, and a tribute concert for Elliott Carter at Juilliard, in Mad Regales.
+Active in the performance of contemporary works, he made his company debut in Oliver Knussen’s WHERE THE WILD THINGS ARE at New York City Opera, and sang in the American Stage Premiere of Elliott Carter’s opera WHAT NEXT?
+At Tanglewood.
+Concert engagements have included, the American Premiere of Nico Muhly’s My Days viol consort Fretwork, Arvo Pärt’s Passio with the Boston Modern Orchestra Project, and a tribute concert for Elliott Carter at Juilliard, in Mad Regales.

-Mr. Jones also frequently performs the works of Bach.
-His credits include the Evangelist in the Christmas Oratorio with the Harvard-Radcliffe Chorus, and tenor soloist in the St. John Passion with the Kalamazoo Bach Festival, Bach Society of St. Louis, and the New Mexico Philharmonic.
-In New York he sang as tenor soloist in the St. Matthew Passion with the Saint Thomas Choir and Concert Royal, and as the Evangelist in the St. John Passion with the Cathedral Choirs and Orchestra of St. John the Divine.
+As a frequent performer of the works of Bach, Lawrence’s credits include the Evangelist in the Christmas Oratorio with the Harvard-Radcliffe Chorus, and tenor soloist in the St. John Passion with the Kalamazoo Bach Festival, Bach Society of St. Louis, and the New Mexico Philharmonic.
+In New York he sang as tenor soloist in the St. Matthew Passion with the Saint Thomas Choir and as the Evangelist in the St. John Passion with the Cathedral Choirs and Orchestra of St. John the Divine.